wisdesignsystem/wis/README.md

 Please refer to our [documentation website](https://wis.design/getting-started/quick-start) for the complete operation guide.

 ## Contributing
+We are a group of designers and developers passionate about open source, and we aspire to build a vibrant contributor community.

 We are always looking for designers and engineers to help us fix bugs, build new components, and write project documentation.
 If you're interested, please check out our [Contribution Guide](https://wis.design/community/contribution).

 ## License